hbctraining/Investigating-chromatin-biology-ChIPseq/lessons/10_automation_new.md

 It is best practice to have the script **usage** specified at the top of any script.
 This usage message should have information such that when your future self (or a co-worker) uses the script, they know what it will do and what input(s) are needed.
 For our script, we should have the following lines of comments right at the top after `#!/bin/bash/`:

 ```
 # This script takes a fastq file of ChIP-seq data, runs FastQC and outputs a BAM file for it that is ready for peak calling.
-Fastq files are aligned against the mm10 genome using Bowtie2.
+FASTQ files are aligned against the mm10 genome using Bowtie2.
 The outputted BAM file **does not** contain duplicate reads and is sorted by genomic coordinates using sambamba and samtools, respectively.
 # USAGE: sh chipseq_analysis_on_input_file.sh <path to the fastq file>
 ```